-Raspberries thrive in moisture-retentive, fertile, slightly acidic soils, which are well-drained and weed free.
+Raspberries thrive in moisture-retentive, fertile, slightly acidic soils pH 6.5-6.7, which are well-drained and weed-free.
 They dislike waterlogged soils and shallow chalky soils.
-For best results, plant in a sheltered, sunny position; although they will tolerate part shade.
+For best results, plant in a sheltered, sunny position.
+They will tolerate light shade, but the yield is likely to be reduced.

-In early March apply slow-release general fertiliser, fish, blood and bone for example, at 34g per sq m (1oz per sq yd), then mulch with well-rotted organic matter.
-If the growth is weak, apply sulphate of ammonia at 34g per sq m (1oz per sq yd) or dried poultry manure pellets at 100g per sq m (3oz per sq yd).
+In early March, apply Growmore or naturally slow-release general fertiliser, fish, blood and bone for example, at 30g per sq m (1oz per sq yd), then mulch with well-rotted organic matter.
+If the growth is weak, apply sulphate of ammonia at 30g per sq m (1oz per sq yd) or dried poultry manure pellets at 90g per sq m (3oz per sq yd).

-Raspberries can be planted any time during the dormant season, between November and March, providing the soil is not frozen or waterlogged.
+Raspberries can be planted at any time during the dormant season, between November and March, providing the soil is not frozen or waterlogged.
+However, autumn is the best time to plant.

 Raspberries are usually planted in rows and trained along a post and wire system.
-But, if you have a smaller garden, you can still grow raspberries, either in containers, or train them up a single post (see below for more on training techniques).
+But, if you have a smaller garden, you can still grow raspberries, either in containers or trained up a single post (see below for more on training techniques).

 - Plants should be 45-60cm (18in–2ft) apart, and if planting in rows, space the rows 1.8m (6ft) apart, ideally running north to south, so that they do not shade each other